Model.PageBodyTags

 Part of the Biochemical Society's Summer Vacation Studentship scheme, our scientific publishing studentship will give students experience of working in scientific publishing with the Biochemical Society journals.

 Students will have a dedicated 6-week project within the publishing team at the Biochemical Society, focusing on the commissioning process.
 The students will work to commission articles for the Society’s themed collections or review-only journals.
-Students will also gain experience in and awareness of the full publishing life cycle.
+Students will also gain knowledge of the full publishing life cycle.

 The publication process often starts with commissioning.
 The commissioning process involves researching relevant and interesting topics in the biosciences, building relationships and discussing the commissioning ideas with Editorial Board members, promoting the journals to prospective authors, and inviting them to write an article or encourage them to submit their research to a particular journal.

-Students working with the publishing team will also gain experience in the quality control and peer review processes, the production process and the promotion/marketing of an article, collection or journal.
+Students working with the publishing team will also gain knowledge of the quality control and peer review processes, the production process and the promotion/marketing of an article, collection or journal.

 Read more about the scientific topics covered by the seven Biochemical Society journals here.